HoLaw77/CI-Project-5.2/README.md

 <li>The profile is only accessible by user who has account and logged in as clicking in the "My profile" link in the bottom of navigation bar.</li>
 <li>User can also edit their profile and share their book interest after they have created an account.</li>
 <li>After they have submitted the form.
-All the information will be saved and will be displayed whenever they are logged in for them to edit.<li>
+All the information will be saved and will be displayed whenever they are logged in for them to edit.</li>
 <li>If the user has ordered  items previously, it will be listed as a table at the bottom of the page at the "Order History section".</li>
 <li>When clicking into the order number, it will lead the user back to the checkout success page which they can view the order details.</li>
+<li>At the bottom of profile page, there are two links to connect the user to Facebook page and Instagram page as well in order to encourage them to connect and share and promote the bookstore at the same time.</li>

 <h3>My Profile in nav bar</h3>